fschutt/corsproxy/README.md

 # CORS Proxy for Fermyon Spin

-A lightweight, high-performance CORS proxy built for Fermyon Spin that forwards HTTP requests while adding permissive CORS headers and preventing caching.
+A lightweight, high-performance CORS proxy built for Fermyon Spin that forwards HTTP requests while adding permissive CORS headers and prevents caching of stale data.

 ## Features